 To change your homepage from home.mywebsearch.com to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window, remove home.mywebsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.

-If you continue to have problems with redirects to this website, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the mywebface virus, reset your Internet Explorer settings to default.

 Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable add-ons and remove "MyWebFace".